EkaterinaAbramova/knn_nft/README.md

 ### Create Necessary Accounts

-This smart contract is intended to be interacted with using a development account.
+This smart contract is intended to be interacted with using the development account.
 Go to [NEAR URL](https://wallet.testnet.near.org) and create a testnet account, for example called `myacc.testnet`.
 For help see [Dev Accounts](https://docs.near.org/docs/concepts/account#dev-accounts).
 Following this run the command below, which lets the near cli generate a private key, kept in the jason file on your computer, and public key as a URL parameter to NEAR wallet by logging into your account from your Terminal (browswer opens up):
 ```bash
 near login
 ```